Best Phone Gimbals iMore 2020

 When you need a longer reach

-When you need longer arms, the Vimble 2 is your ticket to creativity.
-This fully-featured model is perfect for selfies and unique angle shots.
+When you need longer arms, the full-featured Vimble 2 is your ticket to creativity.

 When it comes to playing favorites, the hardest working tool in my bag is the Zhiyun Smooth 4.
 I love the easy-to-hold handle that functions as a control panel and lets me adjust settings and change focus on the fly via a handwheel.
 Object tracking is dead-on accurate, and footage is stable and in focus whether I'm climbing the side of a mountain, running on a trail, or shooting from a car.